 Today more and more households are investing in coffee machines and Keurig are among the most popular.
 Keurig was the original single-serve coffee maker and has made a name for itself for quick, convenient, simple-to-use machines.
 However, there are now a stack of other options available so it can be hard to know what machine to go for.
-We cover the pros and cons of Keurig machines and give you some options if you decide to go for an alternative.
+We cover the pros and cons of Keurig coffee makers and give you some options if you decide to go for a Keurig alternative.

 When it comes to deciding on what coffee maker to buy we think there would be 2 main reasons why you wouldn’t opt for a Keurig Coffee Maker:

 We will cover the top 3 alternatives for Keurig coffee makers for each of these reasons.